ccwatcher

 License

-Because only free software is good software, ccwatcher is placed under the GPL.
+ccwatcher is placed under the GPL.
 That means you can download, use, modify and redistribute it for free, amongst other freedoms.
 Licensing of material other than code (icons etc.) can be found in the license.txt file of the package, but be assured everything follows an open-content philosophy.

 Documentation